2021 Formula One World Championship: Mid-season rounds

 Verstappen would again take pole at the first Dutch Grand Prix to take place since 1985 at Zandvoort.
 He held his lead from Hamilton to take the win at his home race, taking over the lead of the championship by three points.
 Bottas came third, overtaking Norris, who finished tenth, in the standings for third place.
 Bottas won sprint qualifying at the Italian Grand Prix, but was forced to start from the back of the grid after exceeding the quota of one on his power units' components.
 Verstappen started at the front with the McLarens second and third.
 Daniel Ricciardo took the lead on lap 1.
 A slow stop for Verstappen meant that he ended up alongside Hamilton after the latter made his pitstop.
 Hamilton and Verstappen collided, ending their races prematurely.
 Ricciardo led to the end to take his first victory since the 2018 Monaco Grand Prix and McLaren's first victory since the 2012 Brazilian Grand Prix.
-His teammate Norris finished behind him to secure the team's first 1–2 finish since the 2010 Canadian Grand Prix and the first 1–2 finish of the season.
-After a penalty applied to Pérez, Bottas came third from the back of the grid.
-After the race, Verstappen was judged by the stewards to have been predominantly at fault for the collision with Hamilton.
-As a result, he was given a 3-place grid-penalty for the next race and two penalty points on his super licence.
+His teammate Norris finished a career-best second place, whilst Bottas came third from the back of the grid after a penalty was applied to Pérez.
+After the race, Verstappen was penalised by the stewards for being predominantly at fault for the collision with Hamilton; he was given a 3-place grid-penalty for the next race and two penalty points on his super licence.

 Verstappen was required to start from the back at the Russian Grand Prix for exceeding his quota of a number of his power unit components.
 Norris took his first career pole position, from Sainz (his best qualifying result), and Russell.
 The running order changed substantially as heavy rain began to fall in the closing laps.
 Hamilton took his 100th Formula One victory as well as the championship lead, ahead of Verstappen and Sainz.